-14 Eyeshadow Hacks That'll Take You From Beginner To Pro
+17 Eyeshadow Tips & Hacks That'll Take You From Beginner To Pro

 Eyeshadow Tip #1: Prep and Prime

-Before you grab your blending brush, you need to prime and prep your lid to ensure that a) the pigment is poppin’ b) the color is flawlessly even and c) it stays on all day long.
+Before you even pick up your blending brush, you need to prime and prep your lid to ensure that a) the pigment is poppin’, b) the color is even, and c) it stays on all day long without creasing.
 Here’s how:

 Apply an eyeshadow primer: There are now tons of eyeshadow primers on the market that act as the perfect canvas for eyeshadow application while maximizing the staying power.
-Our fave is the Urban Decay Eyeshadow Primer Potion, $24.
+Our fave is the cult classic Urban Decay Eyeshadow Primer Potion, $27.

 Bake your lid: If you have oily lids, your eyeshadow is more likely to settle into your creases and look patchy throughout the day.
-To avoid this, after you’ve applied foundation to your lids, dust a light layer of setting powder to your eyelids.
+To avoid this, dust a light layer of translucent setting powder like our Easy Bake Setting Powder, $35, to your eyelids.
 For more makeup tips for oily skin, read this.

-Make that pigment pop: If you love to experiment with bright eyeshadows, then to guarantee the color looks just as vibrant as it does in the pan, apply a white base to your lid using a light-colored concealer or a white eyeshadow.
-We love to use the Melted Shadows in shade Faux Fur to prep the lids and ensure max pigment payoff.
+Make that pigment pop: If you love to experiment with bright eyeshadows, to guarantee the color looks just as vibrant as it does in the pan, apply a white base to your lid using a light-colored concealer or a white eyeshadow.
+We love to use the Matte Basics Melted Shadows, $25, to prep the lids and ensure max pigment payoff.

-Pigment payoff often comes at a cost – fall out, but that’s a small price to pay for intense color!
-Our first tip is to gently tap off any excess powder after dipping your brush in the pan.
-The other option is to start with your eyeshadow before moving onto your complexion makeup, so that if there is any fallout onto your cheekbones, it won’t mess up your cake face.
+Speaking of pigment payoff, it often comes at a cost – fallout, but that’s a small price to pay for intense color!
+To minimize the amount of fallout on your cheeks, gently tap off any excess powder after dipping your brush in the pan before applying it to your lid.

 Posts You'll Love:

 A good set of makeup brushes will make AAAALL the difference to your makeup skills, helping you blend more seamlessly and be more precise with your looks.
-Knowing which brushes to use also means you’ll know which brush to use to get more intense pigment payoff and less fallout, and which brush is perfect for blending or detailed looks.
+Knowing which brush to use is also a game changer, as it’ll allow you to get the most intense pigment payoff, the least fallout, and the most seamless blend.

-Don’t worry, you don’t need to spend a fortune, there are tons of drugstore brushes that are amazing!
-We love the Spectrum brushes, that have an amazing range of brushes starting from $6.
-We’re also huge fans of the Real Techniques range.
+But don’t worry, you don’t need to spend $$$; there are tons of amazing drugstore brushes!
+We love Spectrum brushes, as they have a broad range of quality brushes starting from $6.
+We’re also loyal to the Real Technique brush range.
 Check out our ultimate makeup brush guide here.

-Now that you have the tools, you need to perfect your blending technique.
+Now that you have the tools, you need to level up your blending technique.
 Here are our top tips:

-Mix eyeshadows: Don’t be afraid to mix and match eyeshadows on your brush to create a more harmonious look that blends more seamlessly.
-Just make sure you tap off any excess pigment before you apply it to your lid to reduce fall out.
+Mix eyeshadows: Don’t be afraid to mix and match eyeshadows on your brush to create a more harmonious look.
+Make sure you tap off any excess pigment before applying it to your lid to reduce fallout.

-Pat then blend: To create an even base, use a dense brush and pack the product by gently pressing the powder onto the lid.
-Then blend it out using back and forth motions (think windshield wipers).
+Pat, then blend: To create an even base, use a dense brush and pack the product onto the lid by gently pressing the powder onto the skin.
+Then blend it out using back-and-forth motions (think: windshield wipers).

-Blend outwards: To lift and open up the eye, drag the eyeshadow outwards, up towards the tail of the brow.
+Blend outwards: To lift the eye, drag the eyeshadow outwards, up towards the tail of the brow.
 This will create a subtle cat-eye effect, even without a winged liner.
-Never blend downwards, as this can make your eyes look a little droopy or tired.

-A little eyeshadow on the outer lower lash goes a long way.
-For an everyday look, use softer hues, like a soft brown, then for a more dramatic look, you can go a shade deeper.
-You can apply using a small dense brush, then blend out using a slightly larger fluffier brush.
-Another great tip is tight line your lower lash line with a beige eyeliner pencil (white can be too harsh) to help open up the eye.
+A little eyeshadow on the outer corner of the lower lash line goes a long way.
+For an everyday look, use softer hues, like a soft brown, then opt for a deeper shade for a more dramatic look.
+Apply the shadow using a small dense brush, then blend out using a slightly larger, fluffier brush.
+You can also tight-line your lower lash line with a beige eyeliner pencil (white can be too harsh) to create the illusion of bigger eyes.